liuyehcf/BlogSource/_posts/Spring-AOP-源码剖析.md

 								advisors.addAll(classAdvisors);
 							}
 							else {
-								// Per target or per this.
+								//Per target or per this.
 								if (this.beanFactory.isSingleton(beanName)) {
 									throw new IllegalArgumentException("Bean with name '" + beanName +
 											"' is a singleton, but aspect instantiation model is not singleton");